gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Encryption Engine as been defined.
+When the Association state machine (see {{sctp-encryption-state-diagram}}) has reached the CRYPT PENDING state, it MAY handle KEY handshake inband depending on how the specification for the chosen Encryption Engine has been defined.
 In such case, the Encryption Chunk Handler will receive plain Control Chunks from the SCTP Chunk Handler and ENCRYPT chunks from the Encryption Engine.
 Plain Control chunks and ENCRYPT chunks CANNOT be bundled within the same SCTP packet.